gradle/gradle/design-docs/parallel-project-execution.md

 - Introduce a GradleExecuter test fixture that will execute a build using the parallel option.
 Configure an experimental CI build that uses this executer.
 - Increase integration test coverage for multi-project builds, for all forms of execution.
 Add additional integration tests for cases specific to parallel execution.
 - Report on all failures for a build: for --continue and --parallel

+- Added build environment properties for enabling/configuring parallel execution: `org.gradle.parallel` and `org.gradle.parallel.threads`.
 - Update status bar to provide feedback on current build status for --parallel and --continue
+- Fix thread-safety of compiler daemon by serialising access.
+Only one project can utilise the compiler daemon at any one time.
-- Review and fix thread-safety of: compiler daemon, profiler, task up-to-date checking, dependency resolution and publication code.
+- Review and fix thread-safety of: profiler, task up-to-date checking, dependency resolution and publication.

 - Warn when project coupling is detected while executing projects in parallel
 - When using the parallel executer, give each project a copy of the model.
 This will prevent things sporadically failing due to timing issues.